There is no more pleasant sensation than when a good book falls into our hands and you can no longer leave it until you’ve devoured it completely.

 And how do you do that?

-By describing real situations that serve as examples so that the reader can picture the scene and easily get involved.
+By describing real situations that serve as examples so the reader can picture the scene and easily get involved.

 Here’s an example.